What is dehydration?

 - Carefully follow the doctor's instructions for feeding.

-- Do not give children under age two over-the-counter medicine for diarrhea, unless instructed by your doctor.
+- Do not give children under age 2 over-the-counter medicine for diarrhea, unless instructed by your doctor.

 - Continue to breastfeed infants normally.